 USAPHC, Army Institute of Public Health, Health Promotion and Wellness, Aberdeen Proving Ground, MD 21010-5403.
 If you have any questions regarding the P3T Train-the-Trainer Leader Course contact the PPPT Course Director at commercial (410) 436-4656/2303, DSN 584-4656/2303.

-- There are no fees for this course, however, USAPHC funds are NOT available for attendee TDY expenses for Phase II.
+- There are no fees for this course, however, USAPHC funds are NOT available for attendee TDY expenses for Part 2.
 It is the responsibility of the attendee installation/unit to provide funds for all TDY expenses.
 Transportation and lodging arrangements are the responsibility of the attendee.
 Lodging on post is recommended.
 No meals provided.
 Accessibility to a DFAC and local shuttle for transportation varies according to the course location.
 Contact the P3T Course Director at commercial (410) 436-4656/2303, DSN 584-4656/2303 to obtain local POC contact information for specific answers related to these topics.
 Uniform is ACUs with athletic shoes, PT attire is also recommended.
 Swimwear is recommended but not required.
-Attendees will receive a DA87, certificate of training, upon completion of this course.
+Attendees will receive a DA87, certificate of training, upon completion of the Part 1 & Part 2 courses.

 Credit hours (Category II) for nurses, health educators, physical therapists are available.
 Attendees must turn in their paperwork to their own credentialing entity.